 We just talked about all the work that God completed, the series of things He did for the first time.
 Every one of these things is relevant to God’s plan for management, and to God’s will.
 They are also relevant to God’s own disposition and His essence.
 If we want to better understand what God has and is, we can’t stop at the Old Testament or at the Age of Law, but we need to move forward along with the steps God took in His work.
 So, as God ended the Age of Law and began the Age of Grace, our own steps have come to the Age of Grace—an age full of grace and redemption.
 In this age, God again did something very important for the first time.
 The work in this new age for both God and mankind was a new starting point.
 This new starting point was yet again new work that God did for the first time.
 This new work was something unprecedented that God carried out that could not be imagined by humans and all creatures.
 It is something that is now well known to all people—this was the first time God became a human being, the first time He began new work in the form of a man, with the identity of a man.
 This new work signified that God had completed His work in the Age of Law, that He would no longer do or say anything under the law.
 Neither would He speak or do anything in the form of the law or according to the principles or rules of the law.
 That is, all His work based on the law was halted forever and would not be continued, because God wanted to begin new work and do new things, and His plan once again had a new starting point.
 So, God had to lead mankind into the next age.

-The following are words recorded in the New Testament of the.
+The following are words recorded in the New Testament of the Bible.

-1. (Mat 12:1) At that timewent on the through the corn; and his disciples were an hungered, and began to pluck the ears of corn and to eat.
+1. (Mat 12:1) At that time Jesus went on the sabbath day through the corn; and his disciples were an hungered, and began to pluck the ears of corn and to eat.

 2. (Mat 12:6-8) But I say to you, That in this place is one greater than the temple.
 But if you had known what this means, I will have mercy, and not sacrifice, you would not have condemned the guiltless.
 For the Son of man is Lord even of the sabbath day.